 How to Test Your Internet Speed

 Whether you work from home, stream TV, use smart appliances and home systems, or play videogames, you need nothing less than the Internet speed and reliability that you’re paying for.
 Unfortunately, you’re not always going to get the fast and dependable connection your Internet provider is promising you.
+If you're paying for 1 Gbps, you might not be getting anywhere near the gigabit speeds you were promised, and there are many potential reasons why.
 If you’re experiencing slow speeds there are two things you already know to do: checking and restarting your router, and troubleshooting your modem.

 Another step you should take is doing a speed test.
 Running a speed test and interpreting the results will give you a lot of insight into why you’re seeing slow speeds, and determine if your Internet provider really is giving you the service you’re paying for.
 We’ll discuss what speed test tools you can use, how they work, what results they give you, and what you can do with them.